virtual-labs/exp-assembling-of-software-based-components-of-drone-iitd/experiment/aim.md

-### To Assembling of Drone Sofware Based Components.
+### This section explains the process of assembling the software-based components required for drone operation.
 ![picture1](images/aim_pic.png)